-Rappahannock Carbon is a new program offered by partners of the Rappahannock River Roundtable and First Earth 2030 to help landowners in the Rappahannock River Region protect and enhance their forests, working landscapes, and urban tree canopy through carbon market resources and a variety of other conservation program opportunities.
+Rappahannock Carbon, offered by the Rappahannock River Roundtable and First Earth 2030 to assist rural and urban landowners in the Rappahannock River Region in conserving their forests.
+This program aims to enhance working landscapes and urban tree canopies by utilizing carbon market resources and conservation efforts.

-A representative from Friends of the Rappahannock will review your submissions and follow up with additional information.
+* A representative from Friends of the Rappahannock will review the submissions and follow up with more information.

 What is a carbon credit?